satya-das/cib/examples/README.md

 For details please see [A Simple Class example](010-simple-class)

 ## Example - Simple Class and Backward Compatibility
-This example illustrates the fact that change in data member of a class doesn't affect ABI stability because CIB uses bridge pattern and that is known to isolate client and library from changes in data members.
+This example illustrates the fact that change in data member of a class doesn't affect ABI stability because CIB uses bridge pattern and that is known to isolate client and library from changes in object layout.

 For details please see [Simple Class and Backward Compatibility](015-simple-class-and-bkwd-compatibility)

+## Example - Simple Class and Forward Compatibility
+This example illustrates how library can be forward compatible with newer clients.
+This example also demonstrates how a client can work with older library even when it calls new functions that is not available in old library.

+For details please see [Simple Class and Forward Compatibility](018-simple-class-and-forwd-compatibility)

 ## Example - Virtual Function
 This example explains how runtime polymorphic calls can be made across component boundary in an ABI stable way.
 This example is just to explain required building blocks.
 In the next example we will consider the ABI stability.